Trump owes lenders at least $315 million, disclosure shows

 Before taking office in January, Trump was a New York real estate developer and television celebrity.

-Additional reporting by Julia Harte; Editing by Kevin Drawbaugh and Lisa Shumaker
+Additional reporting by Julia Harte; Editing by Kevin Drawbaugh and Cynthia Osterman